jupyter/governance/_sources/linux-proposal.md

 are simpler to wind down through NF and some that are easier to move to the LF Charities.

-## How would the 501(c)(3) and 501(c)(6) legal entities work together for Project Jupyter?

-The Project Jupyter EC continues its current authority over funds and grants that go to the 501(c)(3).
-As explained above, the corporate funders to the Jupyter Foundation would have input, along with the Project Jupyter EC, into how Jupyter Foundation monies are allocated for the sustainability and growth of the Project Jupyter.

 ## What is the process for Jupyter leaving NumFOCUS and whose authority/approvals does it require?

-Jupyter's current governance model requires any changes to Jupyter's governance to be approved by the Jupyter Executive Council and Software Steering Council.
+Jupyter's current governance model requires any [changes to Jupyter's governance](https://jupyter.org/governance/executive_council.html#shared-responsibilities-with-the-software-steering-council) to be approved by the Jupyter Executive Council and Software Steering Council.
 Once these two bodies have voted to leave NumFOCUS and transfer the project to LF Charities 501(c)(3), the NumFOCUS FSA Committee will formally notify NumFOCUS of our plans.
 The current FSA